 If you are on the Goechala trek there are two important things to do at Yuksom.
 One, make an entry at the police station.
 For this you need a photo identity proof with three photo copies.
 Two, you need to pay the permit fees at the forest check post (trekkers do this in the morning when they are starting the trek).
 The fee to be paid is broken down into small elements like tent, porter, yak and other charges.
 Camera charges are extra.
 It can get somewhat confusing, but the net amount will boil down to about Rs 700 per person.

 Foreigners have it slightly more difficult.
 First, foreigners cannot trek alone; they need at least a partner.
 Two, they need to get a trekking permit from Gangtok (which usually their trekking agency will organize).
 Three, foreigners have to do the trek with a trekking agency – they cannot trek on the trail by themselves.
 Finally, once they enter Sikkim from any highway, their papers are going to be checked at the border.

 Yuksom is also the last place to buy provisions for the trek.
 So stock up well before you start the trek.
 You get almost everything at Yuksom so there really isn’t any need to buy things at Siliguri, Kolkata or Gangtok.

 Note: Most trekkers like to trek from Yuksom to Tshoka in a day.
 This makes the trek very long and the altitude gain too much.
-A sensible way to trek is to break the trek at Sachen as described here.
+A sensible way to trek is to break the trek at Sachen/Bhakim as described here.